Improving app security

 For security reasons, we strongly recommend making your application private and using the UI Bakery authentication layer.
 If this is not feasible, consider the following recommendations to enhance your app's security:

 Ensure data sources with anonymous access allowed have only the necessary permissions.
 Create a separate data source with limited data/structure access and/or limited privileges.
-For example, if you need to access specific table data, create a database user restricted to that table and with no or limited permissions for other tables and databases.
+For example, if you need to access specific table data, create a database user restricted to that table and with no/limited permissions to other tables and databases.

 Relocate essential logic to a custom backend service and manage access with user-specific, time-limited tokens.